DeanLight/spannerlib/tutorials/Advanced usage.md

 print_pass_stack(magic_session.get_pass_stack())
 ```

-Now lets look at the affect of this pass on the pars graph:
+Now let's look at the effect of this pass on the parse graph:

 ```python
 commands = """